The Future CFO of the Year Award, partnered by ACCA

 Alice Edwards, Cardiff University, Computer Science with Security and Forensics

-Alice is a final-year student at Cardiff University, studying computer science with security and forensics.
+Alice studied a bachelors degree in computer science with security and forensics at Cardiff University before going on to study a masters in cyber security.
 She has been coding since she started her GCSEs seven years ago and her favourite thing about computer science is solving analytical puzzles.
 Her work experience includes IT support for a sales training consultancy and a summer job working in a creative design and digital consultancy to improve its cyber security.
 Prior to university, Alice achieved A levels in maths, English and computer science.
 Her hobbies include windsurfing, snowboarding and creative writing.

 Alice Edwards | Cardiff University | Computer Science with Security and Forensics Animesh Shankar | King's College London | Computer Science Daryl Cecile | Nottingham Trent University | Computer Science Jean Claude Billy Byiringiro | University of Edinburgh | Artificial Intelligence and Computer Science Jerome Illgner | Heriot-Watt University | Computer Science Miriam Robledo | University College London | Arts and Sciences: Science and Engineering Mohammad Ibrahim Mizi | Durham University | Computer Science Nour Elhuda Zuraiki | Lancaster University | Theoretical Physics